microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-introduction.md

 Each dialog contains one or more `Triggers` that define the actions available to the bot while the dialog is active.
 Right now the dialog is empty, so the bot won't do anything.

-You will notice that the new bot is pre-configured with one trigger in the left dialogs window - `Handle ConversationUpdate`.
+You will notice that the new bot is pre-configured with one trigger in the left dialogs window - `ConversationUpdate`.

 > Triggers help your dialog capture events of interest and respond to them using actions.

-1. Click the `Handle ConversationUpdate` trigger in the left hand explorer.
+1. Click the `ConversationUpdate` trigger in the left hand explorer.

 2. You will see a new flow has been added to the dialog.